-The classic Jägermeister recipe gets a caffeinated kick.
-Jägermeister Cold Brew Coffee uses arabica coffee and cacao to add another layer of flavor to its classic product.
-Drop a shot of this in Redbull if you don’t feel like sleeping tonight.
+Starting at $16.99, the classic Jägermeister recipe gets a caffeinated kick with this offering.
+Jägermeister Cold Brew Coffee uses Arabica coffee and cacao to add another layer of flavor to its classic product.
+Drop a shot of this in Red Bull if you don’t feel like sleeping tonight.

 - Jägermeister Manifest

-A new Jägermeister recipe, dubbed Manifest, is now on the market.
+A new Jägermeister recipe, dubbed “Manifest,” is now on the market for a price of $54.98-$59.99 for a 1L bottle.
 Bottled at 38% ABV, it boasts a more noticeable oak flavor, as well as notes of cocoa, vanilla, baking spices, mint, and fruit.
 Manifest starts with the classic recipe but then undergoes a second maceration and a second aging period in oak barrels.

-There’s nothing wrong with a jäger-bomb, but if you’re looking for other ways to enjoy, try these.
+There’s nothing wrong with a jäger-bomb, but if you’re looking for other ways to enjoy it, try these.

 - 30 ml Jägermeister

 - 30 ml London Dry Gin

 - Stir, strain over fresh ice, and garnish with an orange or lemon twist.